eiximenis/core-initializer/README.md

 ## Running the initialization steps

-The extension method `RunInitializationsAsync` of the `IApplicationBuilder` runs ALL initializations tasks.
-This method do not accept parameters:
+The extension method `RunInitTasks` of the `IWebHost` runs ALL initializations tasks.

 ```
-app.RunInitializationsAsync().ConfigureAwait(false);
+BuildWebHost(args)
+        .RunInitTasks()
+        .Run();
 ```

-Usually this method is called at the end of `Configure` method of the `Startup` class.

-**Note:** You should not wait for the `RunInitializationsAsync` method to finish!
+If you added any initialization task using the `RunInitTasks` that accepts one parameter, you **don't need to call it again**.
+But if you added only tasks using `Startup` class need to call this version with no parameters.

+> **RunInitTasks must be called once** with parameters (for also adding tasks) or without parameters.
+Don't call it multiple times!

 ### Handling errors